busragizemyilmaz/Number-Guessing-Game/README.md

 • After each guess, the computer will tell you if your guess is correct:

-     -If the guess is correct, the game ends and the palyer wins.
+     -If the guess is correct, the game ends and the player wins.

      -If the guess is incorrect, the computer will indicate whetever the number is higher or lower.

 • The player has only 10 guesses.
-If the correct number is not found within 10 attempts, the game ends, and the player loses.
+If the correct number is not found within 10 attempts, the game ends and the player loses.